pawn-lang/pawndoc/pawndoc.md

 	#define IsNull(%0) ((%0[(%0[0])=='\1'])=='\0')
 #endif
 ```

-You may notice that this still has the `_@` prefix problem when the name is too long, but it
-doesn't matter - the name passed to `HIDE_PAWNDOC` just has to be unique.
-The purpose is to *not* be in
-the XML output, so if a different shorter function name is used it doesn't matter.

 It is also possible to merge multiple documentation comments for multiple functions together.
 When
 using `///` the comments will go on the next function, unless that function is not compiled.
 So